Management Science Ph.D. Program

 The research core provides the student with competencies in epistemology, logic, philosophy of science, research design, analytic tools, and business research methodology.
 Consequently, students should take the research core courses early in their program so that they can apply the concepts learned throughout their program.

-Pre-dissertation and dissertation research typically commences after a student has passed his/her qualifying examinations and has been admitted to candidacy.
+Dissertation research typically commences after a student has passed his/her qualifying examinations and has been admitted to candidacy.
 Throughout their program, students work with professors in the development of a dissertation topic, which will be supervised by the student's major professor (Dissertation Committee Chairperson).
-The pre-dissertation research is oriented towards developing a defendable dissertation proposal and leads up to the development of a successful dissertation.

 Students must consider their research goals and interest very early in their program.
 In addition to their coursework, students are expected to develop research papers to present at conferences and to submit to journals.
 Begin your dissertation preparation and research starting the very first day of your Ph.D. program.